thosgood/this-weeks-finds/markdown/101-150/week144.md

 example, a nearby supernova could be a real bummer.
 It wouldn't be the first time: it seems that about 340,000 years ago there was one only 180 lightyears away.
-At this distance it would have been as bright as a full moon, and its X-rays and γ rays would have stripped off the Earth's ozone layer pretty badly for a while.
+At this distance it would have been as bright as a full moon, and its X-rays and \gamma rays would have stripped off the Earth's ozone layer pretty badly for a while.
 A closer one could be a lot worse.

 How we do know about this supernova?
 It's an interesting story.
 We